daviddolejsi/dolejsiwebsite/content/home/research.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: featurette
+widget: pages

 # Activate this widget? true/false
-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 40

 title: 'Research'
 subtitle: